 Did you know that TouringPlans can help you request a specific room for your stay at a Disney World Resort?
 I’ll show you how.
 First we’ll go through the basic process, and then we’ll tackle some special situations.

 If you’re already familiar with our room request process and have something a little funky about your trip that you’re not sure how to handle, you can skip straight to the special cases and frequently asked questions.
+Are you thinking that you don’t know why you’d want to make a room request?
+See Why Make A Disney World Hotel Room Request?

 There are a few things you need in order to set up your room request.